 Nothing augments and delivers a more natural and robust audio experience than a surround sound system.
 However, can you wire a surround sound system to a laptop?
 More specifically, can you connect 5.1 speakers to a laptop?
 Yes, you can., read on to find out more.

-You can either connect 5.1 speakers to a laptop using AUX (for stereo output), HDMI to an AVR (and then to the speakers), using optical SPDIF, or Bluetooth if your speakers are Bluetooth enabled.
+You can either connect 5.1 speakers to a laptop using an external DAC, USB soundcard, HDMI to an AVR (and then to the speakers), optical SPDIF, AUX (for stereo output) or Bluetooth if your speakers are Bluetooth enabled.

 You can also check out this article on how to get 5.1 surround sound from your PC.

 Here is a quick overview of the best methods:

 - External DAC: You can use an external DAC that supports outputting surround sound e.g the Sound Blaster X3.

 - USB soundcard: Get a good external USB soundcard that can easily connect regular analog speakers or digital speakers.

 - HDMI and AVR: Connect your laptop’s HDMI to a 5.1 surround sound AV receiver.
 Then, connect the speakers to the receiver.